cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 ![User roles](/img/user-role-management.png)

-Go to the organization where you have Org Manager permissions.

 On the Organization page, scroll down to the "Organization users" section.
-From there, you will notice a list of all the organization users and their organization roles.
-The user roles can be changed by clicking the checkboxes beside their names.
+This has a list of all the organization users and their organization roles.
+You can change the user roles by clicking the checkboxes beside their names.

+Note: If you are the only person in the organgization, you won't see a list of users - you'll just see "You are the only user in this organization".

 {{% /dashboard %}}